Holographic Schwinger effect in an anisotropic background with Gauss-Bonnet corrections

 (34)

 In this section, we mainly focus on the effect of the anisotropy on the separation length, the total potential, and the critical field.
 We now discuss the numerical results.
-Fig. 2 shows the correlation between the separation length x and $ u_c $ for different anisotropy parameters.
+Fig. 2 shows the correlation between the separation length x and uc for different anisotropy parameters.
 The results of Fig. 2 reveal that the presence of anisotropy decreases the maximum value of the separation length.
 Furthermore, it seems that the separation length varies more markedly in the direction of the pair parallel to the anisotropy compared to the transverse case.

-Figure 2. (color online) Separation length x versus $ u_c $ when $T=0.1 ~{\rm GeV}$ and $\lambda_{\rm GB}=0.01$.
+Figure 2. (color online) Separation length x versus uc when T=0.1 GeV and λGB=0.01.
 Left: The pair is perpendicular to the anisotropy.
 Right: The pair is parallel to the anisotropy.

-In Fig. 3, we plot the total potential $V_{\rm tot}$ as a function of the separation length x for different values of α when $T=0.1 ~{\rm GeV}$, $a=0.03 ~{\rm GeV}$, and $\lambda_{\rm GB}=0.01$.
-In both cases, we can find that when $ \alpha < 1 \; (E < E_c) $, the potential barrier is present and the Schwinger effect can be explained as a tunneling process.
-When $ \alpha = 1 \; (E = E_c) $, the potential barrier vanishes and there is no suppression of the Schwinger effect.
-When $ \alpha > 1 \; (E > E_c) $, the pair production is catastrophic and the vacuum becomes unstable.
+In Fig. 3, we plot the total potential Vtot as a function of the separation length x for different values of α when T=0.1 GeV, a=0.03 GeV, and λGB=0.01.
+In both cases, we can find that when α<1(E<Ec), the potential barrier is present and the Schwinger effect can be explained as a tunneling process.
+When α=1(E=Ec), the potential barrier vanishes and there is no suppression of the Schwinger effect.
+When α>1(E>Ec), the pair production is catastrophic and the vacuum becomes unstable.
 The results of above analysis are consistent with those reported in [37].

-Figure 3. (color online) Total potential $V_{\rm tot}$ as a function of the separation length x for different values of α when $T=0.1 ~{\rm GeV}$, $a=0.03 ~{\rm GeV}$, and $\lambda_{\rm GB}=0.01$.
+Figure 3. (color online) Total potential Vtot as a function of the separation length x for different values of α when T=0.1 GeV, a=0.03 GeV, and λGB=0.01.
 Left: The pair and the electric field are perpendicular to the anisotropy.
 Right: The pair and the electric field are parallel to the anisotropy.

-To demonstrate the effect of anisotropy on the potential barrier, in Fig. 4 we fix $ \alpha = 0.6 $ and plot the total potential $V_{\rm tot}$ versus x when the particle pair and the electric field are perpendicular to the anisotropy as well as when they are parallel to the anisotropy.
+To demonstrate the effect of anisotropy on the potential barrier, in Fig. 4 we fix α=0.6 and plot the total potential Vtot versus x when the particle pair and the electric field are perpendicular to the anisotropy as well as when they are parallel to the anisotropy.
 From the left panel of Fig. 4, we can see that for a fixed α, an increase in the anisotropy parameter a leads to a decrease in the height and width of the barrier.
 It is known that a higher potential barrier makes it more difficult for the produced pair to escape to infinity.
 Therefore, the presence of anisotropy tends to increase the Schwinger effect when the particle pair and the electric field are perpendicular to the anisotropy.
 From the right panel of Fig. 4, we can find that the anisotropy increases the height and width of the potential barrier, which weakens the Schwinger effect when the pair and the electric field are parallel to the anisotropy.
 The above results are in qualitative agreement with the findings of [31, 32].
 It should be noted that the potential barrier is more visibly affected by the anisotropy in the parallel case because the anisotropy parameter has a greater influence on the anisotropic direction.

-Figure 4. (color online) Total potential $V_{\rm tot}$ as a function of the separation length x when $T=0.1 ~{\rm GeV}$, $\lambda_{\rm GB}=0.01$, and $ \alpha = 0.6 $.
+Figure 4. (color online) Total potential Vtot as a function of the separation length x when T=0.1 GeV, λGB=0.01, and α=0.6.
 Left: The pair and the electric field are perpendicular to the anisotropy.
 Right: The pair and the electric field are parallel to the anisotropy.

-Moreover, to investigate the effect of anisotropy on the critical electric field, we plot $ E_c $ as a function of the anisotropy parameter a when $T=0.1 ~{\rm GeV}$ and $\lambda_{\rm GB}=0.01$ in Fig. 5.
-We can see that $ E_{c} $ shows a slight decrease with an increase in a in the perpendicular case, which suggests that increasing the anisotropy strengthens the Schwinger effect.
-In contrast, $ E_{c} $ significantly rises with a in the parallel case, thus reducing the Schwinger effect.
+Moreover, to investigate the effect of anisotropy on the critical electric field, we plot Ec as a function of the anisotropy parameter a when T=0.1 GeV and λGB=0.01 in Fig. 5.
+We can see that Ec shows a slight decrease with an increase in a in the perpendicular case, which suggests that increasing the anisotropy strengthens the Schwinger effect.
+In contrast, Ec significantly rises with a in the parallel case, thus reducing the Schwinger effect.
 This result is consistent with the findings shown in Fig. 4.

-Figure 5. (color online) $ E_c $ versus the anisotropy parameter a when $T=0.1 ~{\rm GeV}$ and $\lambda_{\rm GB}=0.01$.
+Figure 5. (color online) Ec versus the anisotropy parameter a when T=0.1 GeV and λGB=0.01.
 Left: The the electric field is perpendicular to the anisotropy.
 Right: The electric field is parallel to the anisotropy.

 IV.
 POTENTIAL ANALYSIS WITH GAUSS-BONNET COUPLING

-• In Fig. 6, we plot the total potential $V_{\rm tot}$ against x for $\alpha= 0.3,~ 0.6,~ 1.0$ , and $ 1.3 $, when $T=0.1 ~{\rm GeV}$, $a=0.03$ GeV, and $\lambda_{\rm GB}=0.05$.
-We can see that when $ \alpha < 1 $, the potential barrier exists and $V_{\rm tot}$ decreases as the electric field becomes greater.
-When $ \alpha \ge 1 $, the production of the particle pairs is simpler.
+• In Fig. 6, we plot the total potential Vtot against x for α=0.3, 0.6, 1.0 , and 1.3, when T=0.1 GeV, a=0.03 GeV, and λGB=0.05.
+We can see that when α<1, the potential barrier exists and Vtot decreases as the electric field becomes greater.
+When α1, the production of the particle pairs is simpler.

-Figure 6. (color online) Total potential $V_{\rm tot}$ as a function of the separation length x for different values of α when $T=0.1 ~{\rm GeV}$, $a=0.03 ~{\rm GeV}$, and $\lambda_{\rm GB}=0.05$.
+Figure 6. (color online) Total potential Vtot as a function of the separation length x for different values of α when T=0.1 GeV, a=0.03 GeV, and λGB=0.05.
 Left: The pair and the electric field are perpendicular to the anisotropy.
 Right: The pair and the electric field are parallel to the anisotropy.

-Figure 8. (color online) $ E_c $ against the Gauss-Bonnet coupling parameter $\lambda_{\rm GB}$ when $T=0.1 ~{\rm GeV}$ and $a=0.03 ~{\rm GeV}$.
+Figure 8. (color online) Ec against the Gauss-Bonnet coupling parameter λGB when T=0.1 GeV and a=0.03 GeV.
 Left: The electric field is perpendicular to the anisotropy.
 Right: The electric field is parallel to the anisotropy.

 V. DISCUSSION AND CONCLUSION